 ClickHouse supports multi-master asynchronous replication and can be deployed across multiple datacenters.
-Downtime of a single node or the whole datacenter won't affect the system's availability for reads and writes.
-Distributed reads are automatically balanced to live replicas without increasing latency.
-Replicated data are synchronized automatically or semi-automatically after the downtime.
+Downtime of a single node or the whole datacenter won't affect the system's availability for both reads and writes.
+Distributed reads are automatically balanced to live replicas to avoid increasing latency.
+Replicated data are synchronized automatically or semi-automatically after server downtime.

-ClickHouse features a number of built-in user-friendly web analytics capabilities, including probabilistic data structures for fast and memory-efficient calculation of cardinalities and quantiles, or functions for addressing URLs and IPs (both IPv4 and IPv6) as well as identifying dates, times and time zones.
+ClickHouse features a user-friendly SQL query dialect with a number of built-in analytics capabilities.
+For example, it includes probabilistic data structures for fast and memory-efficient calculation of cardinalities and quantiles.
+There are functions for working dates, times and time zones, as well as some specialized ones like addressing URLs and IPs (both IPv4 and IPv6) and many more.

-Data management methods available in ClickHouse, such as arrays, array joins and nested data structures, are extremely efficient for managing denormalized data.
+Data organizing options available in ClickHouse, such as arrays, array joins, tuples and nested data structures, are extremely efficient for managing denormalized data.

 Using ClickHouse allows joining both distributed data and co-located data, as the system supports local joins and distributed joins.
-It also offers an opportunity to use external dictionaries, dimension tables loaded from an external source, for seamless joins.
+It also offers an opportunity to use external dictionaries, dimension tables loaded from an external source, for seamless joins with simple syntax.

 ClickHouse supports approximate query processing – you can get results as fast as you want, which is indispensable when dealing with terabytes and petabytes of data.